lqd-io/liquid-sdk-ios/README.md

 This document is just a quick start introduction to Liquid SDK for iOS.
 You can read the full documentation at [http://lqd.io/documentation/](http://lqd.io/documentation/).

-To integrate Liquid in your app, just follow 4 simple steps below.
+To integrate Liquid in your app, just follow the 4 simple steps below.

 ## Install Liquid in your project